About this series of articles

 What is a trust?

-A trust is an arrangement whereby one or more people (known as the trustees) hold property for the benefit of one or more other people (known as the beneficiaries).
-When the property is money or a collection of assets, it is usually referred to as a trust fund.
+Technically, a trust is a rule (one of many) for how one or more people (known as the trustees) hold money, property, possessions and investments for the benefit of one or more other people (known as the beneficiaries).

 Trust powers are what you say your trustees can do or must do.
 Powers can be as wide ranging or as narrow as you want, but be careful to make sure that what you ask can be done.
 If it turns out that the trustees cannot do as you ask, then they may have no alternative than to ask a judge, and spend trust money on legal fees.